Custom formulas: Syntax and definitions

 Syntax: PROPSUM(event)

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the Events card.
 The event must be grouped by the property you'd like to sum.

 • This function will only work if you are grouping by a numerical property on the event.
-If grouping by multiple properties, the formula will perform the calculation with the first group-by clause.
+If grouping by multiple properties, the formula runs the calculation with the first group-by clause.

 Returns the sum of the property values you are grouping the specified event by.
 For example, this visualization shows the total revenue generated by the Complete Purchase event.